basho-labs/little_riak_book/en/01-intro.md

 ## What is Riak

 Riak is an open-source, distributed key/value database for high availability, fault-tolerance, and near-linear scalability.
-It's a mouthful, that basically means Riak has remarkably high uptime, and grows with you.
+In short, Riak has remarkably high uptime and grows with you.

 <!-- image: phone with 1/0's flying from it to a disk array -->